Fenton Ferguson

-Fenton Rudyard Ferguson is a Jamaican politician with the People's National Party.
+Fenton Rudyard Ferguson CD is a Jamaican politician with the People's National Party.
 He began serving as Jamaica's Minister of labor and social security under Prime Minister Portia Simpson-Miller in 2012.
 He is a dental surgeon.
 Fenton Ferguson was the MP for Saint Thomas Eastern.
 His opponent in 2016 was Mr. Delano Seiveright.
 Ferguson was moved to labor and social security after he remarked that babies who died as a result of the Klebsiella outbreak in 2015 at Victoria Jubilee Hospital are “not babies in the real sense” during his tenure as Minister of Health when many premature babies died from that bacteria.

 Career

 Ferguson was elected to Parliament in 1993 from East St. Thomas, defeating Pearnel Charles of the Jamaica Labour Party and ending the JLP's 45-year hold on the constituency.
 He was elected a vice-president of the People's National Party in 2006 along with Angela Brown-Burke, Derrick Kellier, and Peter Phillips, beating out Sharon Hay-Webster, Louis Moyston and Kern Spencer.
 He faced Charles' daughter Patrece Charles-Freeman in the 2011 election in the same East St. Thomas constituency, defeating her by 8,018 votes to 7,547.
 On September 3, 2020 parliamentary elections, Ferguson lost his seat to Dr. Michelle Charles, the daughter of Pearnel Charles Sr and brother of Pearnel Charles Jr. For the first time ever a brother and sister pair sat in Gordon House.